anon140103/logistic_growth/README.md

 N(t) = K + 0.t
 $$

 Here $y$ corresponds to $N(t)$, which remains constant and does not depend on any other variable.
 Therefore, when we are constructing a linear model, the x-variable is set to 1, and there is no gradient as the population size is not changing.
-The linear model’s intercept will represent the carrying capacity ($K$).
-From this model, we can see that:
+The linear model’s intercept will represent the carrying capacity ($K$):

 $$
 K = 5.979 \times 10^{10}